Lusango-Mvimbi/Froth_Flotation_Research_Project/README.md

 # Flotation Grade Prediction - Modeling Framework

-This project implements a comprehensive modeling framework for predicting Pb grade in rougher concentrate using three different approaches: Linear Regression, Random Forest, and LSTM.
+This project implements a comprehensive modeling framework for predicting Pb grade in rougher concentrate using three different approaches: Linear Regression, Random Forest, and XGBoost.
 The best performing model is then integrated into a digital twin for real-time process monitoring.

 ## 🎯 Project Overview